Maprunner/rg2/README.md

 # Routegadget 2.0

 ## Latest news
-Version 0.6.0 was released on 7 March 2014 and has been installed on all routegadget.co.uk sites.
-The main change is the inclusion of Manager functionality to allow the creation of new events.
-For more details see the [wiki](https://github.com/Maprunner/rg2/wiki/Manager-details).
+Version 0.6.13 was released on 5 April 2014 and has been installed on all routegadget.co.uk sites.
+This includes a number of minor updates to address user comments.

 ## What is RouteGadget?
 Routegadget is a Web application for drawing and comparing orienteering routes.
 The original version was developed by Jarkko Ryyppö, and